Skip to content

 To enable deployment to “Europe,” for example, you would need to (at a minimum) change it to this:

 For added security, your policy administrator may wish to restrict this change to microsoft.powerplatform/enterprisepolicies type resources.
 This would ensure that only Power Platform enterprise policies can use the new deployment location.
-Whether or not this is necessary depends on your organization’s security standards, but it rarely hurts.
+Whether or not this is necessary depends on your organization’s security standards, but it is rarely a bad idea.

 Final Preparations